AT-Publishing/website/_posts/2018-05-23-traceto-interview.md

 Token staking, slashing and other reward mechanisms are performed by contracts instead of an arbitrary authority, which is what makes the platform so efficient.
 Humans will be present too as support agents during dispute resolutions, to monitor and report suspicious transaction or to complete other minor tasks.
 But primarily there are crypto-economic incentive mechanisms in place to facilitate node operators to drive these processes.

-Other than that, Traceto also has the advantage of sovereignty over the data and censorship resistance.
+Other than that, traceto.io also has the advantage of sovereignty over the data and censorship resistance.

 **Censorship resistance is I'm afraid quite an abused buzzword in the cryptocurrency space.
 Does it really matter for today's blockchain businesses?**